Gilligan: Personality

 The character of Gilligan is noted for physical comedy, often with his friend the Skipper in the role of a comic foil.
 Recurring gags of the show include Gilligan's seduction by Ginger, eating Mary Ann's coconut cream pies, joking about the Skipper's weight, and inadvertently undermining any attempts and efforts of the castaways to get off the island.
 He often interjects discussions with pointless anecdotes about his childhood or with seemingly useless advice.
 Though he is often chided by the Skipper for interrupting, on more than one occasion, Gilligan's seemingly random nonsense actually triggers the Professor to remember a useful fact or suggest a course of action.
 In some episodes, he attempts to make an important suggestion, but is interrupted by the Skipper or another castaway, who tells him to be quiet until the discussion is practically over, when he is able to tell them.
 Examples of this include the episode where he discovers waterproof glue that turns out to be temporary and that the boat will sink.
 His warning is ignored until the point when the boat's boards come undone.
-Another time when a butterfly collector comes to the island and refused to signal until he got what he came for, the castaways are arguing amongst themselves about the collector's recalcitrance and ignoring Gilligan, until he gets in the last word by saying he stole the man's flare gun.
+When a butterfly collector comes to the island and refused to signal until he got what he came for, the castaways argue among themselves about the collector's recalcitrance and ignore Gilligan, until he gets in the last word by saying he stole the man's flare gun.

 Despite his bumbling nature, Gilligan has an innate innocence of character that causes the others to forgive his mistakes.
 He occasionally saves the others when an escape plan goes awry.
 He performs virtually all manual labor on the island, mostly without complaint; the Skipper notes that Gilligan can "run as fast as a rabbit [and] climb a tree like a monkey".
 Gilligan often acts as the Howells' servant; duties include golf caddy, chauffeur for the castaways' pedal-powered car, and waiter at the "Howell Private Country Club".

 Gilligan also makes several discoveries, but they often have disastrous results, and he is usually faced with big decisions.
 Often, Thurston Howell III attempts to bribe him with money, or Ginger with seduction or fake crying.
-Examples include whom to give the last orange on the island, or whom to give hot water from a hole in the ground (which the Professor later discovers to be an active volcano).
-On one occasion, Gilligan finds seeds that gave people the ability to read minds, but when the seeds prove to have disastrous results, he gathers up the bush and all the seeds on the island and burns them.
+Examples include to whom to give the last orange on the island, or to whom to give hot water from a hole in the ground (which the Professor later discovers to be an active volcano).
+On one occasion, Gilligan finds seeds that give people the ability to read minds, but when the seeds prove to have disastrous results, he gathers up the bush and all the seeds on the island and burns them.